-3.1 Employees must telephone their Headteacher or other identified individual on the first day of absence.
+- 3.1 Employees must telephone their Headteacher or other identified individual on the first day of absence.
 Employees should also know who to contact in the absence of the Headteacher or other identified individual.
 If at all possible, this should be before they are due to start work, if possible between 0700hrs and 0730hrs.
 Details of the illness and, if possible, the likely duration should be given.
-If the headteacher or other identified individual does not reply then email must be sent to the office@allsaintslessingham.co.uk address.

-3.2 The employee should make direct contact with their Headteacher (or other identified individual) to notify them of absence (in accordance with timescales given) and should only arrange for someone else to telephone on their behalf under exceptional circumstances (e.g. if they have lost their voice, or are in hospital etc).
-In these exceptional circumstances, where initial notification comes from someone other than the employee, the employee must make direct contact with their Headteacher (or other identified individual) as soon they are well enough to do so.

-3.3 Failure to inform the Headteacher of absence from work may lead to that absence being considered as unauthorised.
+If the headteacher or other identified individual does not reply then email must be sent to the office@allsaintslessingham.co.uk address. - 3.2 The employee should make direct contact with their Headteacher (or other identified individual) to notify them of absence (in accordance with timescales given) and should only arrange for someone else to telephone on their behalf under exceptional circumstances (e.g. if they have lost their voice, or are in hospital etc).
+In these exceptional circumstances, where initial notification comes from someone other than the employee, the employee must make direct contact with their Headteacher (or other identified individual) as soon they are well enough to do so. - 3.3 Failure to inform the Headteacher of absence from work may lead to that absence being considered as unauthorised.
 This may result in possible disciplinary action or loss of pay unless there are exceptional personal circumstances.

-3.5 If the employee believes that their absence may have been caused or made worse by their work, they should inform their Headteacher who will arrange for an Accident Report Form to be completed (forms are held in Reception).

-3.6 The Headteacher will ensure that their payroll provider is notified of the absence.

-3.7 An absent Headteacher must take steps to inform the Directors of their absence and to ensure their Deputy Headteacher or other senior member of staff is aware that they will not be attending work.
+- 3.4 If the employee has started work but has had to leave early due to sickness then they must ensure that the Headteacher (or other identified individual) is informed that they have left work due to illness. - 3.5 If the employee believes that their absence may have been caused or made worse by their work, they should inform their Headteacher who will arrange for an Accident Report Form to be completed (forms are held in Reception). - 3.6 The Headteacher will ensure that their payroll provider is notified of the absence. - 3.7 An absent Headteacher must take steps to inform the Directors of their absence and to ensure their Deputy Headteacher and Operations Manager or other senior member of staff is aware that they will not be attending work.